 According to the decision taken by the Federal and Länder Governments, from 2 November hotels and other accommodation providers may only provide overnight accommodation to people whose travel is essential.
 It is no longer permitted to provide overnight accommodation for tourism purposes.
 Visas for tourism purposes will thus only be issued in exceptional cases.
 The Länder are responsible for implementing this decision.
 Whether a specific journey is possible thus depends on the rules of the Land to which you wish to travel.
 More information for potential travellers can be found (in German only).

 1. Processing of visa applications

-Due to the development of the pandemic in Qatar, visa applications can currently only be accepted in urgent exceptional cases.
+Due to the development of the pandemic in Qatar, visa applications can currently only be accepted in urgent exceptional cases (kindly refer to the website of the Federal Ministry of the Interior, Building and Community).
 As soon as this situation changes, an announcement will be made on the website of the Embassy.

 2. Simplified procedure for new visas